 - 2-4 chocolate ripple biscuits (or chocolate cookies) broken into chunks

 To make your ice pops:

 Put all of the ingredients into a bowl, mix and then pour/scoop into your ice pop moulds.
 We found it best to place the chunks of fruit into our moulds and then fill around them.
 Pop them in the freezer and freeze overnight.

-We used ice pop moulds that I purchased from my new sponsor My Lil Pouch, but you could use traditional icy-pole moulds too, or even plastic cups and icy-pole sticks, or ice cube trays and tooth picks for sticks would be fun too!
+We got our ice pop molds from My Lil Pouch, or you can find them on Amazon (affiliate link) but you could use traditional icy-pole moulds too, or even plastic cups and icy-pole sticks, or ice cube trays and toothpicks for sticks would be fun too!